gaehlerm/SoftwareEngineering/README.md

 ## Custom file format

-Similar to the CSV file you can also define your own file format for other things than only numbers.
+Similar to the CSV file, you can also define your own file format for things other than just numbers.
 You can define your own file with structured data.
-You can even define your own programming language like structured text within your custom file format.
+You can even define your own programming language, such as structured text, within your custom file format.
 You can do pretty much anything you like.
 You are a free person.
-Just don’t expect to be paid for such a waste of time.
-If you want to be a serious software engineer you have to gain value for the customer.
-You have to use json or write a library for a normal programming language.
-There’s no reason to define custom file formats.
+Just don't expect to be paid for such a waste of time.
+If you aspire to become a successful software engineer, you must prioritize delivering value to the customer.
+You need to utilize JSON, HDF5 or a database.
+There is no need to define custom file formats.

 # 41. Setting up a project